CMSgov/ab2d/Deploy/documentation/Internal_Test_Environment.md

      --database-secret-datetime=2019-10-25-14-55-02
    ```

-1. If you get a "Skipping network creation since VPC already exists" message, enter the following
+1. If you get a "Skipping network creation since VPC already exists" message, enter the following to create or update existing environment

    ```ShellSession
    $ ./create-base-environment.sh \